friends168888/Car-Type-Recognition/README.md

 ## Dataset

-We use Tainwan's used cars Dataset from used cars website(e.g. 8891, Hotcar...), which contains 225,546 images of 142 classes of cars.
+We use Tainwan's used cars Dataset from used cars website(e.g. 8891, Hotcar, etc.), which contains 225,546 images of 142 classes of cars.
 TO make the model precisely,every class of cars has 600 up pictures.
 The data is split into 180,436 training images and 45,100 testing images, where each class has been split roughly in a 80-20 split.